tkhamez/neucore/doc/Install.md

 ## Build Distribution

-There are scripts that build the distribution package, `dist.sh` or `dist-docker.sh`.
+There are scripts that build the distribution package, `setup/dist.sh` or `setup/dist-docker.sh`.
 They need a working development environment.